-Paul J. Myerson Memorial—gifts in memory of Paul J. Myerson, M.D. ’61, with preference given to greater Hartford residents who have graduated in the top ten percent of their secondary school class.
+Paul J. Myerson Memorial—gifts in memory of Paul J. Myerson, M.D. ’61, with preference given to Greater Hartford residents who have graduated in the top 10 percent of their secondary school class.

 Clarence E. Needham—bequest of Edith S. Needham of Shaker Heights, OH, in memory of her husband, Clarence E. Needham 1911.

 William J. Nelson—bequest of William J. Nelson 1910 of Plaistow, NH, and memorial gifts from his family and friends.